A Step-by-Step Guide to Hosting an Unforgettable Bridgerton Tea Party Bridal Shower

 Select a Venue

 The first, and arguably most important step, of hosting a bridal shower is selecting the location.
 When it comes to the setting, you can host your event at any place that fits your budget.
 While you can rent an event space or restaurant party room, you can also invite guests to someone's home for a budget-friendly option.
+Some events spaces—like Hotel Crescent Court in Dallas, Texas—may also host Bridgerton-themed parties that you can take your group to.
+(Read: That means less planning for you!)
+If you're interested in going that route, we recommend using social platforms like Instagram and Facebook to discover local Bridgerton parties.
+(Even a quick Google search can help you find what you need.)
+Just be sure to start your search early and book tickets quickly to ensure you and your group secure your spots well in advance.
+Hotel Crescent Court's Bridgerton event, for example, has select dates and times running through spring 2022, so you'll want to find an event that fits your bridal shower timeline.

-For a Bridgerton tea party bridal shower, though, search for spaces that feel elevated and whimsical.
+For a Bridgerton tea party bridal shower, search for spaces that feel elevated and whimsical.
 "The best venues for a Bridgerton-themed bridal shower are those inspired by London's regency era, which is characterized by elegance and achievements in art and architecture," says event planner Denise Lillie, founder of Denise Lillie Engagements.
 "When you envision a regency theme, you think of vintage, regal and romantic styles coupled with the drama of exquisite backdrops," she adds, noting that scenic countrysides, vineyards and gardens would all make for thematic settings.
 Even local restaurants like a posh tea room or an upscale bar would make for appropriate locations.

 It's possible to transform any space with thoughtful DIY decorations and floral arrangements too.
 While the venue is an important piece of the puzzle, it's simply a starting point to help carry out your theme.
 Even your own backyard can feel like the Bridgerton set with thoughtful decorations, which we break down below.